Wickedly Fun Halloween Cupcakes

 8. Pipe on a black frosting nostrils, mouth, pupils, and eyelashes using a small round decorating tip.

-Editor's Tip: To ensure the fondant bows and arms retain their shapes, prepare and let dry for 48 hours before attaching.
+Editor's Tip: To ensure the fondant bows and arms retain their shapes, prepare and let dry 48 hours before attaching.

 Halloween Ghost Cupcake